linzhangUCA/3421tpl-multi-sensor_navigation/README.md

 The navigation is broken down into 3 stages.
 In each stage, the robot relies on one or two sensors to make right movement.
 1. Encoder navigation: only the encoders are allowed.
 2. Ultrasonic sensor navigation: both encoders and ultrasonic distance sensors are allowed.
-3. Camera navigation: only the camera is allowed.
+3. Camera navigation: camera is allowed while other sensors are optional.

 ![nav](navigation.png)